Why Digital Scorekeeping Beats Paper and Mental Math

 Getting Started

-1. Choose your sport: Navigate to the appropriate scorekeeper at digitaltallycounter.com/scorekeeper/
+1. Pick your sport: Open the scorekeeper for the sport you're working at digitaltallycounter.com/scorekeeper/

-2. Set up the match: Enter team/player names and configure match format (periods, sets, etc.)
+2. Set up the match: Enter team or player names and pick the format (quarters vs. halves, best-of-3 vs. best-of-5)

-4. Let the logic work: The scorekeeper handles period transitions, tiebreaks, and game endings automatically
+4. Let the logic work: Period transitions, tiebreaks, and game-end conditions are handled for you

-5. Review afterward: Check match history to see the final result and any past games
+5. Review afterward: Check match history to see the final result and past games